theareba/ShowQuip/README.md

 ShowQuip lets you discover and follow your favorite TV shows.
 This creation was part of learning experience with MEAN stack.

+Chech out the app here: https://showquip.herokuapp.com

-Credits: Sahat Yalkabov for this awesome tutorial http://sahatyalkabov.com/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb/
+Credits: Sahat Yalkabov for their awesome tutorial on this